-Next time you can’t sleep because your mind is running in a million ways try this: write down the tasks you have to complete the NEXT day to address these issues.
-Or, write down what is stressing you out, quickly pray over each item giving to God, and turn over and try to sleep again.
+Next time you can’t sleep try this: write down the tasks you have to complete.
+Or, write down what is stressing you out.
+Pray over each item giving to God, and turn over and try to sleep again.
 You will be so surprised at how well this small exercise works.

 This is huge!
-I also like to do this with prayer requests so I can go back and remember how faithful God is in answering prayers.
-Although no where compared to God, going back and looking at what you’ve accomplished and probably forgotten about is a huge confidence booster.
+I also like to do this with prayer requests.
+I can go back and remember how faithful God is in answering prayers.
+Although nowhere compared to God, going back and looking at what you’ve accomplished is a huge confidence booster.

 What’s on your list this week?